 Overgrown trees can also damage property.
 Out-of-control roots may crack and lift up concrete paths, get into your home’s foundation, and even wreak havoc on the sewage system if not kept in check.
 Really not good.

 And, occasionally, if an overgrown tree is obstructing your million-dollar view, the view sometimes wins.
 No judgement.
 We’d probably do the same.

-This service is currently available in Calgary, Edmonton and their surrounding areas.
+This service is currently available in Edmonton and surrounding areas.

 The cost of removing a tree depends on several factors such as the size, type, condition and location of the tree, along with the urgency of the situation.
 To properly assess the cost and effort required to remove or prune your tree get in touch and we can help you with a quote.

 - Give our home happiness advisors a call to book this service or request a quote through the website.
 You can also request through the Rümi app available in both the Google Play and Apple App stores.